sbuettner/spring-boot-autoconfigure-wro4j/README.md

 # spring-boot-autoconfigure-wro4j
-A spring-boot-autoconfigure library that simplifies the usage of the wro4j library at https://code.google.com/p/wro4j/

-To use this autoconfigure library simply add the following lines to your gradle file.
-If you are using maven please use the appropriate dependency and repository configuration format.
+A spring-boot-autoconfigure library that simplifies the usage of the [wro4j](https://code.google.com/p/wro4j/) library.
+You only have to add this library a depedency to your spring-boot-autoconfigure enabled project and a wro4j filter will be registered for you.
+This library currently depends on the wro4j-extension library which includes several frameworks to handle and process web resources.
+If you want to exclude some frameworks you currently have to do it yourself using your build systems way of excluding transitive dependencies.

+## Usage
+If you are having groovy on your classpath the library expects a [wro.groovy](https://code.google.com/p/wro4j/wiki/GroovyWroModel) file in your classpath as the wro descriptor.
+If groovy is not present it falls back to the [xml based approach](https://code.google.com/p/wro4j/wiki/WroFileFormat).
+Please visit the [website](https://code.google.com/p/wro4j/) of wro4j for further documentation.

-## Gradle
+### Gradle Integration
 Add the following repository and dependency to your ``build.gradle`` build file:

 ```